We are building the community to win `.agent` so the agentic web stays open to everyone.

 What

-A community-led effort to secure `.agent` so agents can be discoverable, reputable, and interoperable at internet scale.
+A community-led ICANN application for `.agent` so agents can be discoverable, reputable, and interoperable at internet scale.

 How